CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 8

-What three problem does Git & Github solve? it lets people share their code with other it lets people work collaboratively  with others it lets people see their history work
+What three problem does Git & Github solve?
+.it lets people share their code with other
+.it lets people work collaboratively  with others
+.it lets people see their history work

 When people want to show off code to each other they can put it on Github